-Tools > Config File Backup/Restore
+Tools > Configuration > Backup/Restore

 You may have added many customized settings to your switch and in the case that you need to reset your switch to default, all your customized settings would be lost and would require you to manually reconfigure all of your switch settings instead of simply restoring from a backed up switch configuration file.
+The configuration will be backed up or restored only to the currently used image.